Tropical Storm Juliette forms in the Pacific as Fernand churns over open waters in the Atlantic

 No coastal watches or warnings were in effect for either storm, the Miami-based U.S. National Hurricane Center said.

 Juliette posed no immediate threat to land, forecasters said.
-The storm was about 440 miles (708 kilometers) south-southwest of the southern tip of the Baja California peninsula.
-It had maximum sustained winds of 40 mph (64 kph).
+The storm was about 470 miles (760 kilometers) southwest of the southern tip of the Baja California peninsula.
+It had maximum sustained winds of 60 mph (95 kph) after strengthen during the day.

-It was moving west-northwest at 13 mph (21 kph).
-Some strengthening was forecast through Tuesday, with weakening starting Wednesday.
+It was moving west-northwest at 14 mph (22 kph).
+Forecasters said Juliette was expected to strengthen further in coming hours and had the potential to become a hurricane by Tuesday.

-In the Atlantic basin, Fernand formed Saturday but was also far from land and forecast to remain over open ocean waters.
-It was about 360 miles (579 kilometers) east-northeast of Bermuda with maximum sustained winds of 50 mph (80 kph) and heading north-northeast at 12 mph (19 kph).
+In the Atlantic basin, Fernand formed Saturday but also was far from land and forecast to remain over open ocean waters.
+On Monday afternoon, it was about 485 miles (775 kilometers) east-northeast of Bermuda with maximum sustained winds of 60 mph (95 kph) and heading north-northeast at 14 mph (22 kph).

-The storm was expected to turn more to the northeast as it moves away from Bermuda and weaken starting Monday night.
+The storm was expected to turn more to the northeast as it moves away from Bermuda.
+Forecasters said it would begin weakening and could become a post-tropical cyclone on Wednesday before dissipating Thursday.